-IgA nephropathy, also called Berger’s disease, is a chronic kidney disease that occurs when deposits of immunoglobulin A (IgA) build up in the kidneys.
+IgA nephropathy (Berger’s disease) is a chronic kidney disease that occurs when immunoglobulin A (IgA) deposits build up in the kidneys.
 It can cause blood in the urine, among other symptoms.

 Treatment typically involves controlling your blood pressure and cholesterol levels with medications.
-Some people with IgA nephropathy will eventually need a kidney transplant.
+Some people with IgA nephropathy may eventually need a kidney transplant.

-If the disease progresses and starts to impair the function of your kidneys, you may also experience:
+If the disease progresses and starts to impair your kidney function, you may also experience:

 - brown or tea-colored urine